mstniy/safepm/artifact_evaluation/README.md

 4. Python 3.7 or newer (tested with Python 3.8.10): To execute our parsing and plotting scripts for the figures.

 To use SafePM in a native environment the required software dependencies are the same as those of [PMDK v1.9.2](https://github.com/pmem/pmdk/tree/1.9.2#dependencies) and can also be found in the respective Dockerfiles in our benchmarks' directories.

+## SafePM code structure
+For more information about the source code structure please see [here](https://github.com/mstniy/safepm/blob/master/Readme.md).